If you did not complete the last section, download and open the farnsworth01.axm file from the FormIt Primer folder

 Move your mouse along the red axis that appears.
 Click the Tab key to input the exact dimension.
 Make the long side 77'-4 1\8"

 Move your mouse down along the green axis to define the short edge of the upper terrace.
 Set the dimension of the short side 28'-8"

 To define the other edge of the rectangle, move your mouse along the red axis and hold down the Shift key.
 The red axis line with thicken to indicate that the line is locked to this axis

 Note: The red and green axes keep you parallel and perpendicular to the grid.
 When you draw a line off of the world axes, a purple axis line will allow you to stay 90 degrees relative to your off axis line

 While the Shift key is pressed - move your mouse to the first point you drew.
 Click to commit the end point.

 Release the Shift key and click the first point you drew to finish enclosing the rectangle.
 Press Esc twice to clear the sketch tool

 Single click inside the outline you just drew to select the face.
 You are automatically in the drag face tool

 Single click to start the drag face operation.
 Move your mouse away from the face to drag in that direction.
-Hit Tab and input 12'-2", then hit Enter.
+Start typing 12'-2", and a dimension box will appear with this value, then hit Enter.
 You've created a mass!